 - Active-duty command-sponsored US Military, or

 - American and/or Qatari passport holders who also hold an American or Qatari passport.

 - Children of active duty command-sponsored US Military.

 - American and/or Qatari passport holders and children of Qatari passport holders.

 - Other siblings of children enrolled at ASD.

 - Other qualified children as space permits.

 Grades Pre-Kindergarten through Grade 2

-After the Office of Admissions makes an initial review of the completed application, Pre-Kindergarten (Pre-K) through Grade 2 candidates are invited for a face-to-face assessment based on our prioritization sequence.
-These face-to-face assessments take place during the spring of each year, as well as throughout the academic year based on seat availability.
+After the Office of Admissions makes an initial review of the completed application, Pre-K (3) through Grade 2 candidates are invited to participate in an entry screening based on our prioritization sequence.
+These face-to-face screenings which take place during the spring of each year, as well as throughout the academic year, aim to gauge a candidate’s readiness for the appropriate grade level.

 Grades 3 through Grade 12